What to expect -

 Teaching Methodology -

-Subjects include the Art of Teaching a Mindful Therapeutic Hatha Yoga, class structures, teaching body awareness, mudras, mantras, bandhas, pranayamas, visualisation and imagery plus how to develop and teach Yoga and Mindfulness based Stress Reduction (MBSR) health and wellness programmes for stress reduction, back care, the over 50's and those living with health challenges including heart disease.
+Subjects include the Art of Teaching a Mindful Hatha Yoga & MBSR Yoga Therapy, class structures, teaching body awareness, mudras, mantras, bandhas, pranayamas, visualisation and imagery plus how to develop and teach MBSR Yoga Therapy health and wellness programmes for stress reduction, back care, the over 50's and those living with health challenges including heart disease.

 You will also learn how to include a few of the core skills of MBSR (mindfulness based stress reducation) into your classes and programmes.